 - (i) When was your central heating system or partial central heating system installed?

-Six years - (ii) Do you have a maintenance contract for the central heating system?
+To my knowledge the current central heating was installed when the house was built. - (ii) Do you have a maintenance contract for the central heating system?

 If you have answered yes, please give details of the company with which you have a maintenance contract: